RazrFalcon/resvg/docs/svg2-changelog.md

 ### Quirks

 - As of 2021, only Inkscape has [Text layout – Content Area](https://www.w3.org/TR/SVG2/text.html#TextLayoutContentArea) support, but still a very minimal one.
+- `text-transform` is technically a CSS 2.1 property, but was not allowed in SVG 1.1

 <!-- ----------------------------------- -->